The 30-Day Framework

 - Day 8-9: Data structures.
 Learn the language built-in collections — arrays, lists, dictionaries, sets, maps.
 Understand when to use each one and practice common operations.

 - Day 10-11: Error handling.
 Every language has its own approach to errors.
-Learn try/catch (or the language equivalent), understand common error types, and practice writing robust code.
+Learn try/catch (or the language equivalent), understand common error types, and practice writing strong code.

 - Day 12-13: File I/O and external data.
 Read from and write to files.
 Parse JSON or CSV data.
 These skills are immediately practical and appear in almost every real project.